War in Sudan

 Finally, where other competent organisations don’t have the capacity to do so, MSF keeps providing refugee communities with non-food items, such as plastic sheeting, mosquito nets or soap bars which, during the rainy season, are crucial to prevent additional heath troubles and to regain a minimum of dignity.

-Despite our relentless efforts, the humanitarian response in eastern Chad has been hampered by insufficient funding for humanitarian organisations on the ground, leaving critical gaps in the provision of food, shelter, water, and sanitation.
+Despite these efforts, the humanitarian response in eastern Chad has been struggling due to insufficient funding for humanitarian organisations on the ground, leaving critical gaps in the provision of food, shelter, water, and sanitation.

 South Sudan